abhivsh/Melanoma_Cancer_Detection/README.md

 ## Conclusions
 - No pre-trained model have been used.
 The models are custom build.
 - Batch Size 32 have been used and images have been resized to 180 x 180 px.
-- There are three custom models have been build in the notebook.
+- There are five custom models have been build in the notebook.
 - Model 1: Shows a sign of Overfitting with high training but low validation accuracy.
 - Model 2: Shows a sign of Underfitting with low accuracy and higher fluctuations in training/validation losses.
 - Model 3: Also Shows a sign of Underfitting with low accuracy, but fluctuations in training/validation losses have been reduced by using Dropout Layer.